The Planet Neptune

 Fun Neptune Facts: In keeping with tradition they decided to name the planet after a Roman God.
 The planet being blue, how do you think they chose its name?
 Of course, it had to be Neptune, the Roman God of the seas!

 Do you know where’s the coldest place in the entire Solar System?
 If you’re guessing Neptune right now, you’re getting warmer (or should I say colder?).
-Actually the chilliest place in our Solar System is on Triton; one of Neptune’s eight moons.
+Actually the chilliest place in our Solar System is on Triton; one of Neptune’s fourteen moons and the biggest.
 On Triton, the temperature is a bone shivering, bitter cold of -393°F (-263.1°C) !
 And you thought the North Pole was freezing!

 Neptune’s composition is similar to Uranus.
 It’s mainly made up of hydrogen and helium.
 Scientists think it also has an icy core of water, methane and ammonia.
 It’s rich blue color comes from methane in Neptune’s atmosphere.